The-Evil-Pickle/Replay-the-Spire/README.md

 # Keywords
 Name | Type | Description
 --- | --- | ---
+Refund | Misc | When a card with **Refund** is played, energy spent on it is returned (up to the stated amount).
 Crystal | Orb | **Passive:** Gives +2 **Focus** to adjacent orbs. **Evoke:** Gain an orb slot if you have less than 3.
 Glass | Orb | No **Passive** effect.
 When **Evoked**, if you have more than 3 orb slots, consumes your leftmost one and **Evokes** any occupying orb.
 Hellfire | Orb | **Passive:** Gives +2 **Strength** at the start of your turn that is removed at the end of your turn. **Evoke:** Apply 1 **Vulnerable** to a random enemy.
 Necrotic Poison | Power (Debuff) | An alternate kind of Poison.
 Does double damage, but is reduced by half each turn (rounding down).
 Normal Poison does not count down while Necrotic Poison is applied.
+Reflection | Power (Buff) | Each time you completely block attack damage, that damage is reflected back at the attacker.

 # Potions
 Name | Rarity | Description (post-ascension-11 changes in parenthesis)